9 Important CPG Industry Trends 2021-2025

 EC30 is a DTC brand under Procter & Gamble.

-And the third way the traditional CPG brands are fighting back is by selling their existing brands direct.
+Finally, traditional CPG brands are selling their existing brands directly to consumers.

 Last May, PepsiCo announced two new websites to do exactly that: PantryShop.com and Snacks.com.